Nriver/lknovel/README.md

-3. Sava path: Default is desktop
+3. Save path: Default is desktop

 ![GUIVersion截图](https://raw.github.com/bebound/lknovel/master/screenShot/3.png)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/bebound/lknovel/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

+###url generation mod 0.2
+This mod can generate urls in a range then start to download and put all epubs into "novels" folder.
+Better run this program in python shell rather than windows cmd which has poor support for unicode characters.